 “Ah, you can do this!”

 The ball of white light transcribed another circle, then rocketed suddenly upwards.
 He made a little circle of his own, then fired off after it.
-The two lights blazed up into the night, into the low cloud cover, on through the glowing moonlit vapor, then burst forth into the airy ether of the atmosphere above the world, shining purple and white.
+The two lights blazed up into the night, into the low cloud cover, on through the glowing moonlit vapor, then burst out into the airy ether of the atmosphere above the world, shining purple and white.
 The stars winked in brilliance and the moon bathed the cloudy floor below them in light.
 He was free.
 He tried to laugh but realized he had no voice.
 He tried to smile but no longer had a mouth.
 Instead he made a circle.
 It wasn’t as good.
 The ball of white light dropped away.

 He looked down and watched it for a second, racing back towards the earth, then he turned to follow.
 Back down into the clouds, then through, then out into the low night and on towards the bridge.
 He tried to catch up but wasn’t fast enough.
 It got there first.

 He floated there before himself, trying to think, trying to take it all back.
 He tried to get inside but couldn’t.
 He tried to yell but couldn’t.
 He made a circle.
 His body sat there, inert, slouched over itself.
 He made a circle.
 There was a flash of white light in the eyes, then they blinked and the head came up.
 His face looked right through him.
 He made a circle.
 It crumpled up the paper and threw it off the bridge.
 Then it lumbered to its feet and walked away.

-He followed it, wandering at random through the city, touching things, licking its fingers.
+He followed as it wandered at random through the city, touching things, licking its fingers.
 More than once it stopped for no reason and began to laugh.
-Eventually, the panic fading, he gave it up.
+Eventually, the panic fading, he gave up.
 Anyways he knew where it lived.
 Instead he drifted back to the bridge and settled in to watch the young couple.
 They looked like they were fighting.
 There would be others, he thought.
 This would be fine.